Jarnen/Deploy-A-People-Counter-App-at-the-Edge/WRITEUP.md

 My method(s) to compare the model performances was by using the Openvino Deep Learning Workbench and my computer Resource Monitor.

 From the resource monitor the CPU usage increased from 10% to 30% and CPU minimum frequency increased from 70% to maximum frequency of 99% when executing the application using the model.
-Thus, the overhead of CPU usage was around 20%.
+So the CPU usage by the application and model was around 20%.

 To measure the model accuracy, I downloaded coco val2017 dataset and with its annotations and create configuration together with my model on the Deep Learning workbench.
 Below are the two different metric configuration results;
       1) Using COCO Precision